HeronErin/LibbyRip/README.md

 ![Exporting audiobook](imgs/export.png)
 ![Showing chapters](imgs/chapters.png)
+<sup>Be careful, I have had a library cared banned in the past from using this tool </sup>

 ## How to use

 1. Install the [TamperMonkey](https://www.tampermonkey.net/) extension for your browser.
 2. Install the userscript from the [GreasyFork page](https://greasyfork.org/en/scripts/498782-libregrab)
 3. Find your audiobook on Libby and export.

 ## Using the Python script